ahadjixenofontos/pres-data-intersections/PITCHME.md

 @title[Negative impact]

 <font color="#008080">Negative: </font> <br>
 Potential to develop a false sense of security.
+Anyone can do it.

 Note:
 One negative consequence of the popularity of data science is that we now have a responsibility to at least try to convey not only how to code your way through a data analysis, but also concepts that are perhaps more abstract but very, very important.